The Real Dogs of

-Click photo to continue reading on the White Bear Press website
+Click photo to read on the White Bear Press website

 Or Get Reprint (PDF)

-Click photo to continue reading on the White Bear Press website
+Click photo to see read on the White Bear Press website

 Or Get Reprint (PDF)

-Click photo to continue reading on the White Bear Press website.
+Click photo to read on the White Bear Press website

 Or Get Reprint (PDF)

 Meet Non-conformist Finn, a Black Lab mix, with maybe a dash of Pointer.
 Only Finn could tell you how he first came into the hands of a rescue organization in Alabama.
 Had he gotten irretrievably lost?
 Was he a hunting dog, dumped for failing to be what he was supposed to be?
-One thing Finn was “supposed to be” was a Yellow Lab.
+Would he fail his next “test”?

 Or Get Reprint (PDF)